A complete guide to planning and going on a fantastic wildlife river cruise on the Kinabatangan River near Sukau, Sabah.

 Common wildlife includes:

-- Long-tailed Macaque Monkeys (there are thousands)
+- Long-tailed Macaque Monkeys - (we saw hundreds)

-- hawk eagles
+- hawk eagles - we spotted many eagles

-- stalks
+- stalks - there are hundreds

-Less Common
+Less Common Animals

 Less common species are those that we were told are quite rare, but those you'll have a decent chance of seeing if you take a few Sukau Kinabatangan River cruises.